starlake-ai/mcp-openapi-proxy/README.md

 Key configuration points:
 - By default, the proxy expects a JSON specification and sends the API key with a Bearer prefix.
 - To use a YAML OpenAPI specification, include `OPENAPI_SPEC_FORMAT="yaml"`.
-- Sets `API_AUTH_HEADER` to "x-apikey" to match VirusTotal's requirements.
-- Clears `API_AUTH_TYPE` to send the API key directly without a scheme prefix.
+- Note: VirusTotal requires a special authentication header; EXTRA_HEADERS is used to transmit the API key as "x-apikey: ${VIRUSTOTAL_API_KEY}".

 #### 3. Testing